giok57/lazoooSplash/README.md

   for routine use (this is the default).
 Logging level can also be set using ndsctl as shown above.
   Alternatively, you can set the flag -f instead of -s, and restart.
-  This will run nodogsplash in the foreground, logging to stdout.
+  This will run LazoooSplash in the foreground, logging to stdout.
-* When stopped, nodogsplash deletes its iptables rules, attempting to leave the router's firewall in its original state.
-If not (for example, if nodogsplash crashes instead of exiting cleanly) subsequently starting and stopping nodogsplash should remove its rules.
+* When stopped, LazoooSplash deletes its iptables rules, attempting to leave the router's firewall in its original state.
+If not (for example, if LazoooSplash crashes instead of exiting cleanly) subsequently starting and stopping LazoooSplash should remove its rules.
-* Nodogsplash operates by marking packets (and, if traffic control is enabled, passing packets through intermediate queueing devices).
+* LazoooSplash operates by marking packets (and, if traffic control is enabled, passing packets through intermediate queueing devices).
 Most QOS packages will also mark packets and use IMQ's.
-Therefore one or both of Nodogsplash and a QOS package may malfunction if used together.
+Therefore one or both of LazoooSplash and a QOS package may malfunction if used together.
 Potential conflicts may be investigated by looking at your overall iptables setup.
 To check to see all the rules in, for example, the mangle table chains, run